Iowa

 What can you do if a request is denied?

 A person who is refused bodycam footage has two paths.
 The first is to file a complaint with the Iowa Public Information Board (IPIB), the state agency created to interpret and enforce Chapter 22, which can investigate and issue a decision, as it did in the Jenkins case discussed below.
-The second is to sue the custodian directly in district court under Iowa Code § 22.10.
+The second is to sue the custodian directly in district court under .

 To win in court, the requester must show the defendant is subject to Chapter 22, that the records sought are government records, and that the defendant refused to make them available.
-If a court finds a knowing violation by a preponderance of the evidence, the law directs the court to order the records released, impose damages, and require the agency to pay the requester's attorney fees, a real financial consequence for an agency that withholds records without a solid legal basis.
+If a court finds any violation by a preponderance of the evidence, the law directs the court to order the records released, impose damages, and require the agency to pay the requester's attorney fees; a knowing violation raises the damages range from $100-500 up to $1,000-2,500, a real financial consequence for an agency that withholds records without a solid legal basis.

 A real example: the Trevontay Jenkins case